asatirahul/cryptoq/README.md

 Tested with version 3.5 (2018.02.26)

 # Contributions
-If you find any issue or fixing one please raise an issue first.
+If you find any bug or fixing one please raise an issue first.
 If you want to add new features then please raise a PR.

 # Contact
 rahul.asati04@gmail.com